rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 <a target="_blank" href="http://mywiki.wooledge.org/BashWeaknesses">
 NOTE</a>: Bash's "functions" have several issues:

 Code reusability: Bash functions don't return anything; they only produce output streams.
 Every reasonable method of capturing that stream and either assigning it to a variable or passing it as an argument requires a SubShell, which breaks all assignments to outer scopes.
-(See also BashFAQ/084 for tricks to retrieve results from a function.)
+(See also <a target="_blank" href="https://mywiki.wooledge.org/BashFAQ/084">BashFAQ/084</a> for tricks to retrieve results from a function.)
 Thus, libraries of reusable functions are not feasible, as you can't ask a function to store its results in a variable whose name is passed as an argument (except by performing eval backflips).

 Scope: Bash has a simple system of local scope which roughly resembles "dynamic scope" (e.g. Javascript, elisp).
 Functions see the locals of their callers (like Python's "nonlocal" keyword), but can't access a caller's positional parameters (except through BASH_ARGV if extdebug is enabled).
 Reusable functions can't be guaranteed free of namespace collisions unless you resort to weird naming rules to make conflicts sufficiently unlikely.
 This is particularly a problem if implementing functions that expect to be acting upon variable names from frame n-3 which may have been overwritten by your reusable function at n-2.
 Ksh93 can use the more common lexical scope rules by declaring functions with the "function name { ... }" syntax (Bash can't, but supports this syntax anyway).